Jean de La Fontaine: Fame

 It was about this time that the quartet of the Rue du Vieux Colombier, so famous in French literary history, was formed.
 It consisted of La Fontaine, Racine, Boileau and Molière, the last of whom was almost of the same age as La Fontaine, the other two considerably younger.
 Chapelain was also a kind of outsider in the coterie.
-There are many anecdotes, some pretty obviously apocryphal, about these meetings.
+There are many anecdotes, some evidently apocryphal, about these meetings.
 The most characteristic is perhaps that which asserts that a copy of Chapelain's unlucky Pucelle always lay on the table, a certain number of lines of which was the appointed punishment for offences against the company.
 The coterie furnished under feigned names the personages of La Fontaine's version of the Cupid and Psyche story, which, however, with Adonis, was not printed till 1669.

 Meanwhile, the poet continued to find friends.
 In 1664 he was regularly commissioned and sworn in as gentleman to the duchess dowager of Orléans, and was installed in the Luxembourg Palace in Paris.
-He still retained his rangership, and in 1666 we have something like a reprimand from Colbert suggesting that he should look into some malpractices at Chateau Thierry.
+He still retained his rangership, and in 1666 we have something like a reprimand from Colbert suggesting that he should look into some malpractices at Château-Thierry.
 In the same year appeared the second book of the Contes, and in 1668 the first six books of the Fables, with more of both kinds in 1671.
 In this latter year a curious instance of the docility with which the poet lent himself to any influence was afforded by his officiating, at the instance of the Port-Royalists, as editor of a volume of sacred poetry dedicated to the Prince of Conti.

 A year afterwards his situation, which had for some time been decidedly flourishing, showed signs of changing very much for the worse.
 The duchess of Orléans died, and he apparently had to give up his rangership, probably selling it to pay debts.
 But there was always a providence for La Fontaine.
 Madame de la Sablière, a woman of great beauty, of considerable intellectual power and of high character, invited him to make his home in her house, where he lived for some twenty years.
 He seems to have had no trouble whatever about his affairs thenceforward; and could devote himself to his two different lines of poetry, as well as to that of theatrical composition.